nedbat/coveragepy/doc/index.rst

 .. ifconfig:: not prerelease

-    The latest version is coverage.py 4.3.1, released December 28th 2016.
+    The latest version is coverage.py 4.3.2, released January 16th 2017.
 It
     is supported on:

     * Python versions 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6.

-    * PyPy 5.6.
+    * PyPy2 5.6 and PyPy3 5.5.

-    * PyPy3 5.5
+    * Jython 2.7.1, though only for running code, not reporting.

 .. ifconfig:: prerelease